Timelapse

 5. Tan-and-black striped

-From your position facing the calendar lever, move B R F11 L and pick up a feather lodged behind the rock.
-Move F2 L F3 R F6 L F5 and put the feather on the ground in front of the decorated gray stand.
+There are a couple more feathers lying about, but the five listed above are the only ones needed.
+From your position facing the calendar lever, move B R F9 R F R F4 L and pick up the first feather.
+Move L F4 R F2 R F6 L F5 and put the feather on the ground in front of the decorated gray stand.

-then click on the feather on the wall to turn the gray stand into a full headdress.
-Move B L F R F and note the bird sculpture and the sound of wind.
-Move R2 F L F R F4 R F6 L F2 back to the crossroads.
+Click on the feather on the wall to turn the gray stand into a full headdress.
+Move B L F R F into a cave and note the bird sculpture and the sound of wind.
+Move R2 F L F R F4 R F6 L F2 to the crossroads:

 Storyteller Cave